redux-form/redux-form/docs/api/ActionCreators.md

 > If the `keepSubmitSucceeded` parameter is `true`, it will not clear the `submitSucceeded` flag if it is set.

+> If the `updateUnregisteredFields` parameter is `true`, it will update every initialValue if still pristine instead of only registered fields.
+Highly recommended, defaults to false because of non-breaking backwards compatibility.

 ### `registerField(form:String, name:String, type:String)`